openfun/richie/docs/accessibility-testing.md

 Richie includes automated accessibility checks built through a `Cypress` end-to-end testing infrastructure.

-Automated accessibility checks can only surface around 30% of possible problems in any given page.
+Automated accessibility checks can only surface around 30% of possible problems on any given page.
 This does not mean they are not useful, but they cannot replace human audits and developer proficiency.

 We use `axe` to run these checks.
 You can find more about axe on the [`axe-core` GitHub repository](https://github.com/dequelabs/axe-core).